-You have the right to appeal an adverse benefit determination (claim denial or rescission of coverage).
-You or your authorized representative must file your appeal within 180 calendar days after you are notified of the denial or rescission.
+If you do not agree with the decision of the Claims Administrator, you have the right to appeal an adverse benefit determination (claim denial or rescission of coverage).
+You must file your appeal within 180 calendar days after you are notified of the denial or rescission.
 You will have the opportunity to submit written comments, documents, records, and other information supporting your claim.
-The claims administrator's review of your claim will into account all information you submit, regardless of whether it was submitted or considered in the initial benefit determination.
+The claims administrator's review of your claim will take into account all information you submit, regardless of whether it was submitted or considered in the initial benefit determination.